Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: Experimental verification

 \section{Experimental verification}

-Here, we adopt a holographic projection to demonstrate above theoretical analysis.
-Figure~\ref{01SchemeAndSpeckle}(a) shows the experimental setup of holographic projection to measure diffraction light intensity from a phase-only spatial light modulator (SLM, an element pixel size of $12.3\times 12.3$ $\mu \text{m}^2$ and a total pixels $1280\times 1027$, GCI-770401, Daheng Optics, China).
-A single-mode continuous-wave laser beam with a wavelength $\lambda$ = 632.8 nm was expanded, collimated and reshaped through a beam expander (BE) and reflected by a 50:50 non-polarized beam splitter (BS).
-The reflected beam then immediately incident normally on the effective window of SLM.
-The phase-encoded laser beam successively transmits through the BS and be collected by a charge coupled device (CCD) camera.
-The distance $z_0$ between CCD and SLM is 54.6 cm.
-The experimental results detected by CCD camera are all far-field diffraction with an exposure time of 1.0 ms. Here, a lens phase factor $\text{exp}\{-ikr_{\text{SLM}}^2/(2z_0)\}$ was superposed with the input diffraction phase factors.
-For a simplified description, the superposition of lens phase factors will not describe again.
-What's more, we can control the diffraction diameter $D$ of effective window of SLM by a iris, which was placed as close as possible to the SLM.
+After the coherent speckle noise is effectively suppressed by multi-frame intensity average, we demonstrate the above theoretical analysis.
+Figure~\ref{01SchemeAndSpeckle}(a) shows the experimental setup for holographic projection used to measure diffraction intensity from a phase-only spatial light modulator (SLM, pixle size $12.3\times 12.3$ $\mu \text{m}^2$, total pixels $1280\times 1027$, GCI-770401, Daheng Optics, China).
+A single-mode continuous-wave laser beam with a wavelength $\lambda$ = 632.8 nm was expanded, collimated and reshaped by a beam expander (BE), and then reflected by a 50:50 non-polarized beam splitter (BS).
+The reflected beam then impinges normally on the active area of the SLM.
+The phase-encoded laser beam subsequently transmits through the BS and is collected by a charge coupled device (CCD) camera.
+The distance $z_0$ between the CCD and the SLM is 54.6 cm.
+The CCD captures far-field diffraction patterns (1.0\,ms exposure).
+A lens phase factor $\text{exp}\{-ikr_{\text{SLM}}^2/(2z_0)\}$ establishes a Fourier-transform relation between the SLM and camera planes for lensless projection at $z_{0}$.
+This superposition is omitted from further discussion for simplicity.
+Furthermore, we can control the diffraction diameter $D$ of the SLM effective window using an iris, which was placed as close as possible to the SLM.